yasaminashoori/CS_Books/README.md

 # Books and Fundamental Concepts

-This repo mostly includes some practices and concepts i've learned in Dotin School and projects.
+This repo mostly includes some practices and concepts I've learned in Dotin School and projects.